-NOTE: Before programming your RKE transmitters you must select the "Memory To FOB" feature through the Uconnect® system screen.
-Refer to "Customer- Programmable Features - Uconnect® Access 8.4 Settings " in "Understanding Your Instrument Panel" for further information.
+NOTE: Before programming your RKE transmitters to memory and If your vehicle is equipped with a touch-screen, you must select the "Memory To FOB" feature through the Uconnect® system.
+Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.